 27. London Zoo

-The London Zoo is one of the oldest and most famous zoos in the world, and it’s home to over 650 species of animals.
+The London Zoo is one of the world’s oldest and most famous zoos, and it’s home to over 650 species.
 You can see everything from lions and tigers to penguins and gorillas, and there’s also a fascinating reptile house.
 Whether you’re a passionate animal lover or just looking for something fun to do with the family, the London Zoo is sure to delight you.